shaneelu/Team15ECE3400.github.io/Milestones/Milestone2/Milestone2report.md

 > Figure 4.
 Sensor configuration on the actual robot.

 ### Reading from 3 IR Sensors in Sequence
-To continuously receive analog output from each of the three IR sensors without interference from the other two, we used the loop function to read from them one at a time.
+To poll for the analog output from each of the three IR sensors without interference from the other two, we used the loop function to read from them one at a time.

 ```
 void loop() {